 Lloret’s first book, Printing Ausiàs March (Centro para la Edición de los Clásicos Españoles, 2013), studies the ways in which sixteenth-century readers of medieval Valencian author Ausiàs March appropriated his poetry through printed editions and translations.
 He is also a coauthor of The Classical Tradition in Medieval Catalan, 1300-1500 (Tamesis/Boydell & Brewer, 2018), the first comprehensive survey of the reception of the classical tradition in medieval Catalan letters.
 He is currently working on two book-length projects.
 One examines the spatiality of late medieval and early modern Iberian lyric poetry.
 His second book project looks into the political uses of printing medieval Catalan works in Habsburg Spain.

 He has guest-edited special issues of Translation Review (on Catalan Literature and Translation, 2013), Digital Philology (on Medieval Iberian Texts and the Digital Archive, 2013), and, in collaboration with Miguel Martínez, of Calíope (on Poetry and Materiality, 2018).
-His work has also appeared, or is forthcoming, among other venues, in Hispanic Review, MLN, Ecdotica, Anuario de Estudios Medievales, La corónica, Journal of Spanish Cultural Studies, Celestinesca, and Studi sul Boccaccio.
+His work has also appeared, among other venues, in Hispanic Review, MLN, Ecdotica, Anuario de Estudios Medievales, La corónica, Journal of Spanish Cultural Studies, Celestinesca, and Studi sul Boccaccio.

 He is a member of a research team, based at the Universitat Autònoma de Barcelona, dedicated to the study of the late medieval and early modern reception of classical works in the Crown of Aragon, whose projects have been repeatedly funded by the Ministerio de Ciencia e Innovación of the Spanish Government (2012-2014, 2015-2018, 2020-2024).
 He collaborated with Michael Papio in the edition and translation of Giovanni Boccaccio’s gazetteer De montibus, as co-PI of a project funded by the National Endowment for the Humanities (2015-2017).